CartoDB/documentation/app/content/carto-user-manual/maps/map-settings.md

 ![Map widgets](/img/cloud-native-workspace/maps/map_widget_select_source.png)

 At this moment, there are three advanced widgets available to customize your visual representation and get a rich interaction with your data:
-- **Formula**: Calculate aggregated values from numeric columns in COUNT, AVG, MAX, MIN, and SUM.
-These are useful for viewing analysis results.
+- **Formula**: Shows aggregated numerical data from the features in the map's viewport.
-- **Category**: Enable you aggregate the data following different methods, and create categories.
+- **Category**: Breaks down the data into categories and shows aggregated values.
-- **Histogram**: Examine numerical values within a given range, distributed across your data map.
-You can configure values by a data column and define the number of buckets.
+- **Histogram**: Shows the frequency distribution across equal bins in the data range.

 #### Formula Widget

-From Data, choose the operation from the list and select a field from your source dataset that you want to analyze.
+From Data, choose the operation from the list (`COUNT`, `AVG`, `MAX`, `MIN`, or `SUM`) and select a field from your source dataset that you want to analyze.

 ![Map widgets](/img/cloud-native-workspace/maps/map_widget_formula_by_count.png)